MU-Data-Science/EVA/README.md

 We tested the performance of de novo assemly using ABySS and our Spark implementation.
 (See `scripts/run_denovo.sh`.)
 The k-mer value was 51.
 It took nearly 40 hours on a 4-node CloudLab cluster (`c8220`) for 21 samples.
 HDFS used 1.34 TB of storage (`.ifq` files were compressed).

+List of sample IDs used from the 1000 Genomes Project:

 <table>
 ERR013140,
 ERR015479,